-• It takes two input values, adds them together and outputs the result.
+It takes two input values, adds them together and outputs the result.

-- So now we have instruction memory, PC, and adder datapath elements.
-Now, we can talk about the general steps taken to execute a program. - Use the address in the PC to fetch the current instruction from instruction memory. - Determine the fields within the instruction (decode the instruction). - Perform the operation indicated by the instruction. - Update the PC to hold the address of the next instruction.
+So now we have instruction memory, PC, and adder datapath elements.
+Now, we can talk about the general steps taken to execute a program.

-- Use the address in the PC to fetch the current instruction from instruction memory. - Determine the fields within the instruction (decode the instruction). - Perform the operation indicated by the instruction. - Update the PC to hold the address of the next instruction.
+- Instruction fetching: use the address in the PC to fetch the current instruction from instruction memory. - Instruction decoding: determine the fields within the instruction - •Instruction execution: perform the operation indicated by the instruction. - Update the PC to hold the address of the next instruction.